Carol Milam-Ogden's Family History for William Freer Milam Sr

 Throughout the 1930s Freer lived with his parents, three siblings and Aunt Georgia in a house at 522 Highland Avenue in Steubenville, Ohio.
 He and his father, Claude, and later Uncle Lakin gave their pay checks to his mother, Girtha, who used the moneys to support the entire family.
 He married Christina Leota MILLER (daughter of Delbert Wayne MILLER and Icie Erdine CUNNINGHAM) on 8 NOV 1940 in Russell, Kentucky.
 Christina was always called "Tine" by her family but, as an adult, she preferred to be called Christine - as we all knew her.
 They lived in a tiny one room apartment at 1436 Euclid Avenue, Steubenville, Ohio.

 Their first son, William Freer Jr., was born on 2 NOV 1941 in Steubenville.
 A month later the Japanese attacked Pearl Harbor on 7 DEC 1941.
-Freer was drafted into the United States Army Air Corp in October 1942.
+Freer was drafted into the United States Army Air Corp in the Spring of 1943.
 His basic training was at the newly opened Atlantic City Training Center (link) for U.S. Army Air Forces.
 One week his wife, Christine, was able to take a train to visit him there.
 Freer told the harrowing story of being caught in a rip tide while swimming in the Atlantic Ocean and of the long train ride West during which a fight broke out.
 The military train was stopped near Salt Lake City where soldiers were interrogated.
 When no one confessed, they were forced to stand in cold showers for a long period to persuade them to talk.
 But no one did.
 Freer said there was a really rough group of guys among them.

 Freer often flew with the General so he could chauffer him, sometimes in the cockpit and even in the co-pilot's seat where he learned the basics of navigation from radio beacon to radio beacon.
 Freer told a story of driving back from San Antonio, Texas, and reaching the base before General Ent who ﬂew back.
 Late one evening in his seventies, Freer told his son, Bill, about one memorable trip to San Antonio where there was a Top Secret briefing which Freer was able to attend with General Ent.
 The Manhattan Project (link) - the secret development of the atomic bomb - was discussed.
 In September 1944, it was General Ent who recommended Lieutenant Colonel Paul Tibbets to put together a team and train them to drop atomic weapons from B-29 bombers.
 For more than thirty years Freer had told no one of the secret meeting.